FRAMEWORK

 - Navigatethe model + harness landscape (what to use, what to skip, what just shipped)

-- Buildyour AgentOS — the persistent foundation that compounds across tool changes
+- Buildyour operating model — the owned foundation (data, context, skills, governance) that compounds across tool changes

 - Developpractice — context engineering, skills, the working pattern with AI